Hyperaktiv-ai/hyperaktiv.github.io/pages/Integration in Bubble.md

 # How to integrate Kohomai in Bubble

 ## Install API plugin
-In your [Bubble] app, go to "Plugins" on the left navigation panel, then click on "Add plugins" on the top right of the screen.
+In your [Bubble]{:target="_blank"}{:rel="noopener noreferrer"} app, go to "Plugins" on the left navigation panel, then click on "Add plugins" on the top right of the screen.
 Search "API Connector" plugin, and click "Install".

 ## Configure a new API call
 In API Connector plugin page, click on "Add another API", and set the following values :